 - Birds of Conservation Concern (USFWS)

-The American oystercatcher (Haematopus palliates, ST), piping plover (Charadrius melodus, FT), red knot (Calidris canutus rufa, FT), roseate tern (Sterna dougallii dougallii, FT), snowy plover (Charadrius nivosus, ST) are found along shorelines, including sandy beaches, estuaries, and inlets.
+The American oystercatcher (Haematopus palliates, ST), piping plover (Charadrius melodus, FT), red knot (Calidris canutus rufa, FT), roseate tern (Sterna dougallii dougallii, FT), and snowy plover (Charadrius nivosus, ST) are found along shorelines, including sandy beaches, estuaries, and inlets.
 Least terns (Sternula antillarum, ST) and black skimmers (Rynchops niger, ST) are primarily found near coastal shorelines but may also be found inland along freshwater lakes or nesting in man-made areas or structures.
 Important breeding habitats are coastlines, spoil islands, and gravel rooftops, and occasionally disturbed areas near bodies of freshwater where conditions mimic their natural habitat.
 Foraging areas include mudflats, wrack lines, lagoons, marshes, mollusk beds, and other tidal areas.
 Wrack lines are especially important during the breeding season, February through August, to provide food and cover for developing chicks.
 Some ground-nesting seabirds may nest in alternative sites, such as gravel rooftops, freshly dredged areas, and cleared construction sites.
-It is recommended that surveys be conducted in natural and artificial nesting habitats if impacts will occur during nesting season.
+It is recommended that surveys be conducted prior to impacting their natural and artificial nesting habitats if impacts will occur during nesting season.

 Disturbance from human activities is a leading threat to nesting shorebirds and this can be partly minimized by protecting nesting areas with posted signs to prevent people and pets from disturbing a nesting colony by inadvertently getting too close.
-Protection of beach nesting sites and creation of artificial habitat, such as placing gravel on rooftops, can help improve nesting success in addition to protecting natural beach sites.
+Protection of beach nesting sites and creation of artificial habitat, such as placing shells or gravel on rooftops, can help improve nesting success.

 - Florida Beach-nesting Bird Plan (Florida Shorebird Alliance)